 The lobby shown at left replaced a lobby with a seven foot, nine inch, high ceiling, under balcony seating which extended to the front wall of the building.
 In order to bring the seating arrangement into conformance with the Uniform Building Code and to create an entry/lobby space appropriate to the theater’s new role in the community, we took advantage of the building’s full internal height to open up the space.

 The curved concrete stair was designed both as a required fire exit and as a primary visual feature.
 During intermissions, theater patrons fill the lobby, the mezzanine, and move freely up and down the stairway.

 In 2005 Malone Belton Abel was engaged to design a major expansion into the two adjacent buildings.
-The expansion will dramatically increase lobby space, adding restrooms, a new black-box theater, expanded green room, artist spaces, and much-needed wing space, including an elevator to serve the loge seating.
-The project is fund-raising with construction due to finish in 2012.
+In 2014, Phase I of the project was completed, dramatically increasing lobby space, adding restrooms, the new Mars black-box theater, expanded green room, artist spaces, and much-needed wing space, including an elevator serving the new second floor offices and the third floor costume storage and work area.

 - Completed: facade-1986, interior-1989

 - Size: 11,000 sq. ft.